Organized: May 25, 1879; About 1898; 1904 (MWA); June 3, 1944

 Current Maple Plain SDA Church Organized

-Pastor Ernest L. Sheldon was a 1910 graduate of Maplewood Academy, having graduated in the second graduating class at “old” Maplewood Academy in Maple Plain.
-Having been a graduate of Maplewood, he was familiar with the Maple Plain area from his school days.
+Pastor Ernest L. Sheldon was a 1910 graduate of Maplewood Academy, having graduated in the second graduating class at “old” Maplewood in Maple Plain.
+Having attended Maplewood, he was familiar with the Maple Plain area from his school days.
 In the early 1940s he was pastoring the Maple Plain area and led the effort to once again establish an organized church group complete with a much needed church building.

 The Northern Union Outlook carried the following report by Pastor E. L. Sheldon on June 27, 1944:

 Organization of Church at Maple Plain – The long cherished desire of our people in and near Maple Plain was realized when a church was organized here on Sabbath, June 3.
 Since the removal of Maplewood Academy the need of a church organization has been felt by those who previously resided here and the desire has been shared by others who have more recently come to live in this community.

 For several years our people at Maple Plain have had a Sabbath school and held church service, first in the homes and later in a rented church building at Armstrong, a mile or more west of Maple Plain.
 For the constant service rendered, the kind and unselfish interest taken in this group, much credit is due Doctor O. J. Grundset of Montrose, who for a number of years has served as their leader.
 His loyalty, devotion and faithfulness have been a blessing to these members of the remnant church.
 Other members have done faithful work through the years and their tithes and offerings have been sent to the conference office.